TomTore/scRNAseq-comprehensive-analysis-pipeline/README.md

 #### QC Metrics evaluation

 To evaluate the QC metrics of the first script we now simply use the `scanpy.pl.umap` or the `scanpy.pl.embedding` (for `scanpy.pl.embedding` it is necessary to specify the `basis` parameter either as `X_umap` or as `X_harmony_umap_{batch_column}` ).<br />
-If one or more of the QC metrics is all clustered together on the UMAP  (eg: mithocondrial gene content) then it would be advisable to rerun the 0.Preprocessing.py and/or the `process` and `do_harmony` functions with different parameter.
+If one or more of the QC metrics is all clustered together on the UMAP  (eg: mitochondrial gene content) then it would be advisable to rerun the 0.Preprocessing.py and/or the `process` and `do_harmony` functions with different parameter.

 #### Manual & Automated Annotation

 To annotate putative cell types we use:
-* canonical Markers (i.e. cell type markers known in literature)
+* Canonical Markers (i.e. cell type markers known in literature)
-* an automated annotation logistic classifier provided in the [celltypist](https://github.com/Teichlab/celltypist) package
+* A logistic regression–based classifier provided in the [celltypist](https://github.com/Teichlab/celltypist) package
 * Differential gene expression analysis on the cells cluster through `scanpy.tl.rank_genes_groups`. <br />
-Once all the results have been interpreted cell identities can be correctly assigned to the clusters and eliminate the unknown cells. <br />
+Once all results have been interpreted, clusters can be assigned to specific cell identities, while unassigned cells may be optionally excluded or relabeled. <br />
-Note that this step requires a lot of time and dedication, be prepared to rerun clustering multiple times with different parameters and remember that you can assign the same cell type identity to multiple clusters (so it's usually better to start with an high resolution clustering)
+Note that this step requires substantial time and manual effort.
+Be prepared to rerun clustering multiple times using different parameters, and keep in mind that the same cell type identity can be assigned to multiple clusters (thus, starting from a high-resolution clustering is often preferable).
+---

+Overall, this repository is intended as a flexible and modular framework rather than a rigid, one-size-fits-all solution.
+Users are encouraged to adapt parameters, thresholds, and analytical choices to the biological context and characteristics of their own datasets.